Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: Results

-The values of the gauge boson masses and decay widths are compatible with those reported in the PDG\cite{ParticleDataGroup:2020ssz}, extracted in a running-width fitting scheme.
+The values of the gauge boson masses and decay widths are compatible with those reported in the PDG \cite{ParticleDataGroup:2020ssz}, extracted in a running-width fitting scheme.
 The choice of the complex mass scheme to define the masses of the unstable $W$ and $Z$ bosons implies that all the functions which depend on these parameters become functions of complex variables.
 We have exploited the rescaling properties of the GHPLs to set their argument equal to one, adjusting all the other weights, which become in general complex\footnote{Cfr. also ref. \cite{Bonciani:2010ms}}.
 For the numerical evaluation of all the GHPLs appearing in the final expressions, we use {\tt GiNaC} and {\tt handyG} \cite{Naterop:2019xaf} in two independent {\tt C++} and {\tt Mathematica} codes to evaluate each phase-space point.
-We also use {\tt HarmonicSums} \cite{Ablinger:2010kw,Ablinger:2014rba} and {\tt PolyLogTools} \cite{Duhr:2019tlz} for several cross-checks.
+We also use {\tt HarmonicSums} \cite{Ablinger:2010kw,Ablinger:2014rba}, {\tt PolyLogTools} \cite{Duhr:2019tlz} and {\tt LoopTools} \cite{Hahn:1998yk} for several cross-checks of the one- and two-loop integrals available in closed analytic form, with real and complex masses.
 For the numerical evaluation of the 5 MIs of eq.~(\ref{eq:boxmis}), we use the semi-analytical approach described in Section \ref{sec:semianalytical}.

 We present in Figure \ref{fig:correction} the numerical grid expressing the UV-renormalised IR-subtracted two-loop \oaas virtual correction due to the two-loop vertex and box diagrams (Figure \ref{fig:diagsamples} a,b,f and Figure \ref{fig:diagsamplesCT} a,b,f).
 The plots show the correction factor normalised to the Born cross section and expressed in units $\frac{\alpha}{\pi} \frac{\alpha_s}{\pi}$, as a function of $\sqrt{s}$ and $\cos\theta$.
 We consider the range $-1\leq\cos\theta\leq 1$ and, for the partonic center-of-mass energy, two different intervals, namely $50\leq\sqrt{s}\leq 250$ GeV and $50\leq\sqrt{s}\leq 5000$ GeV.